 Provisions are also included for a tax sparing credit for tax that would have been payable under paragraph 2 of Article 10 (Dividends) or paragraph 2 of Article 12 (Royalties) but has been reduced or exempted by a Contracting State in order to promote its economic development.
 The tax sparing credit may not exceed the rates of tax provided for by those Articles (see above).

 Article 26 (Entitlement to Benefits) provides that a benefit under the treaty shall not be granted in respect of an item of income if it is reasonable to conclude, having regard to all relevant facts and circumstances, that obtaining that benefit was one of the principal purposes of any arrangement or transaction that resulted directly or indirectly in that benefit, unless it is established that granting that benefit in these circumstances would be in accordance with the object and purpose of the relevant provisions of the treaty.

-The treaty will enter into force 15 days after the ratification instruments are exchanged.
-It will apply in South Korea from 1 January of the year following its entry into force and will apply in Singapore in respect of withholding taxes from 1 January of the year following its entry into force and in respect of other taxes from 1 January of the second year following its entry into force.
+The treaty applies in South Korea from 1 January 2020 and applies in Singapore in respect of withholding taxes from 1 January 2020 and in respect of other taxes from 1 January 2021.

 We’re here to answer any questions you have about the Orbitax products and services.